2021 South Sudan Supreme Airlines Let L-410 crash

 On 2 March 2021, a Let L-410 Turbolet of South Sudan Supreme Airlines crashed in Pieri, Uror County, South Sudan on a domestic flight to Yuai Airstrip, South Sudan.

 Aircraft

 The accident aircraft was a Let L-410 UVP-E, with the fake registration of HK-4274.
 The plane was the 1000th L-410 built and had previously been owned by Aeroflot, Universal-Avia, Business Aviation Center and Forty Eight Aviation.
 It was sold to South Sudan Supreme Airlines in 2017.

 Accident

 The aircraft crashed immediately after taking off from Pieri Airstrip, South Sudan on a domestic scheduled passenger flight.

 There were 8 passengers, plus two crew on board.
-The South Sudan Civil Aviation Authority, who are investigating the accident, announced that about 10 minutes after takeoff, the flight suffered from an engine failure.
+The South Sudan Civil Aviation Authority, who are investigating the accident, announced that the flight suffered from an engine failure about ten minutes after takeoff.
 The flight then attempted to turn back to land, but the other engine then failed, causing the plane to lose speed and crash with little forward motion, after likely stalling.

+Investigation

+The South Sudan Civil Aviation Authority investigated the crash.
+According to director Kur Kuol, their initial finding suggested the crash was due to engine failure.